 I'm Laura.
-Accountant, mom (and dog mom), hobby baker, plastic hater, to name a few.
+CPA, mom (and dog mom), hobby baker, plastic hater, to name a few.
 And I never thought I would be opening my own shop.

 The idea for a refill station or zero waste shop came about slowly.
 With a full-time finance job, two young children, and an aging dog, I found myself making more and more purchases online.
 Feeling bad about the amount of waste from these purchases, I kept the boxes and fillers in the hopes of reusing.
 The mound of cardboard grew larger and larger, and eventually took over an entire coat closet in the front of our home.
 So grew our family’s weekly hauls to the garbage bins for the plastic wrap and tape.

 Enough was enough – there had to be another way to live and shop that didn’t produce as much waste.

 In 2018, the #PlasticFreeJuly campaign caught my attention.
 Enter a lot of internet sleuthing and searching.
 I didn’t have time to DIY everything, and even when I did, it wasn’t always the most effective.
 I came to learn more about plastic, and ways that plastic was sneaking into products we used and even into the food that we eat.

 I started learning more about the Zero Waste movement, reading everything I could get my hands on.
 There were people who were able to fit their garbage into mason jars?!?
 “That’s just crazy,” I thought.
 “It’ll never work with young kids,” I said.
 But if they can do something that extreme there was definitely a lot of room for improvement for us.
 In August 2018, I challenged myself to avoid plastic at the grocery store.
 This proved to be a much more difficult task than expected, as it meant changes in some of our family’s favorite foods.